So you're competing at MIST! Here's all the information you need to get started:

 Region-specific competitions are competitions that are offered at Detroit’s Regional Tournament, but NOT at Nationals.
-This addendum includes rules for all of Detroit’s new Pilot Competitions, including Culinary Arts, Scrapbook, American Sign Language, Mobile Apps, and Soccer.
+This addendum includes rules for all of Detroit’s Pilot Competitions, including Culinary Arts, Scrapbook, American Sign Language, Mobile Apps, and Soccer.
 Download the rulebook addendum here.

 You can buy these books online, or borrow a copy from your local library.
 If your library doesn't have a copy, you can request it using the Michigan eLibrary Catalog.
 Yaqeen Institute publications can be accessed for free online through the posted hyperlinks.